 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. are not inspected or reported on.

-Where properties are rental properties, it is the duty of the landlord to ensure that the property complies with the requirements of the Housing (Standards for Rented Houses) Regulations 2017 as may be amended from time to time (the "Regulations").
-These Regulations require landlords of rented houses with some exceptions to ensure that such houses meet certain minimum standards.
+Where properties are rental properties, it is the duty of the landlord to ensure that the property complies with the requirements of the Housing (Standards for Rented Houses) Regulations 2019 as may be amended from time to time (the "Regulations").
+These Regulations require landlords of rented houses with some exceptions to ensure that such properties meet certain minimum standards.
 The standards relate to structural condition, provision of sanitary facilities, food preparation, storage and laundry, availability of adequate heating, lighting and ventilation, safety of electricity and gas installation, fire safety and refuse facilities.
 The inspection conducted by Inspex seeks to highlight to landlords areas where there may be potential health and safety concern in the property in accordance with the Regulations.

 Where properties to be inspected by Inspex are apartments within a multi-unit development, Inspex will only inspect the apartments and not the multi-unit development.
 For the avoidance of doubt, the Inspex report will only report on the residential unit within the multi-unit development and excludes common areas within the multi-unit development.
 It is the responsibility of the local authority or owners' management company of the multi-unit development to maintain, and/or obtain as the case may be, adequate records on the fire safety equipment installed in the multi-unit development, arrangements in place for the maintenance of such equipment and fire protection systems installed in the multi-unit development.